BookingSync/operations/README.md

 end
 ```

-**Important:** Please check [#generic-preconditions-and-policies](Generic preconditions and policies) on reasons why we don't assign nil post to the context.
+**Important:** Please check [Generic preconditions and policies](#generic-preconditions-and-policies) on reasons why we don't assign nil post to the context.

 Now notice that `post_id` param became optional and `required` validation is handled by the rule conditionally.
 This allows passing either param or a post instance itself if it exists: